Hello everyone and welcome to Wardens of the Midwest !

 And, as always with articles like this, there will be exceptions to these kinds of rules.
 These are meant to be general guidelines that you may need to deviate from in unusual circumstances.
 Context is always important and you can’t 100% broad stroke key decisions in a game like this.
 But I can write some guidelines, so here we go!

-Guideline #1: If you’re purchasing a 3 fate character or higher, I recommend placing 2 fate on them
+Guideline #1: If you’re purchasing a 3 fate character or higher, I recommend placing at least 2 fate on them

 Right off the bat, there are exceptions to this rule.